AnnaDeveloper/mySocial/README.md

 # mySocial
-little scrip to display social icons on the website
+simple script to display social icons on the website